Guiding Florida Families Through

 Ancillary Probate for Non-Residents:

-When a resident of another state who owns property in Florida passes away, a personal representative generally will have to deal with Florida law to pass the Florida real estate to heirs.
-Even when a non-resident’s estate is administered in his or her home state, Florida courts have jurisdiction over the real estate situated in Florida.
-In this case, we can coordinate efforts with the attorney in his or her home state.
+When a resident of another state who owns property in Florida passes away, the Personal Representative will need to look to Florida law to pass the Florida real estate to the beneficiaries at the time of death.
+Even when a non-Florida resident’s estate is administered in his or her home state, Florida courts have jurisdiction over the real estate situated in Florida.
+In these cases, we coordinate efforts with the attorney in the non-Florida resident’s home state to facilitate the transfer of the Florida real estate.

 Nonresident Probate is Necessary to Administer: